 Amazingly, even some of these had a plan B to hand - for example in Taiwan, StarLux developed a ‘flights to nowhere’ package which gave people their fix of air travel.
 But the repercussions have undoubtedly been felt; in August, airline giant Virgin Atlantic filed for bankruptcy among others.

-Just days away from 2021, we’re hearing the message loud and clear: next year will be better.
+Now mid-way through 2021, we’re hearing the message loud and clear: this year will be better.

 “The pandemic has left a lot of people worried about travel - be it from a health perspective, a financial perspective.
 But they still want to get out and do stuff.
 It’s those elements which are defining the travel trends for 2021.”

 So what does the road ahead look like?
 We caught up with some key players in the industry to find out.

 The stay-at-home lifestyle which has been the norm for many this year has meant most have taken to technology to virtually compensate for a lack of real-life experiences.

 Topdeck Travel’s research indicates that this has resulted in a new movement, especially among younger people.
 They call the trend ‘rebound travel’, as in literally making a break-up-esque comeback to the travel scene.